 “Before entering this career, I’d recommend reading about the role of a Perfusionist and then approaching a professional in the field,” Reisinger advised.
 “Ask for their perspective and find a location open to allowing you to observe or shadow their work.
 The outlook for the profession, from my viewpoint, is strong.”

-The annual median salary for a Certified Perfusionist is $126,263.
+The annual median salary for a CCP is $126,263.
 However, this number will vary depending on a professional’s years of experience, employment setting and the region in which they practice.
 Salaries usually range from $66,000 to $137,868.
-In this occupation, there is a strong opportunity to increase one’s salary over time, by completing advanced degrees or gaining valuable on-site experience.
+While starting pay is strong, income may flat-line over time due to few promotion opportunities.

 “I would say that the earnings in this profession are in-line with that of other mid-level healthcare degrees,” Reisinger added.